daifukusensei/nikon-d300-d700-gps-logger/README.md

 ## Features
 - Mounts to the bottom of a Nikon D300(S)/D700
 - Powered directly from camera independent of it being on or off
-- Connects to camera via Mini-USB to 10-pin cable, for geo-tagging of captured images directly into EXIF metadata
+- Geo-tagging of captured images directly into EXIF metadata via USB-to-10-pin cable
 - Logging of co-ordinates to microSD card at 2-second intervals
 - Waypoint-marking of points of interest
-- Bluetooth pairing with mobile phone or Serial Port Profile (SPP)NMEA 0183-compatible device/DSLR with PIN/passkey 0000
+- Bluetooth pairing with mobile phone or Serial Port Profile (SPP)NMEA 0183-compatible device/DSLR (PIN/passkey 0000)
 - LEDs to indicate satellite and Bluetooth fix, and microSD card activity
 - Individual features (microSD logging, Bluetooth and LEDs) may be toggled on or off, with settings retained across power-cycles